 - State Archive of Transcarpathian Oblast

 During 1919 - 1939 the Local Archives of Podkarpatska Rus have been working in various locations of Transcarpathia.
 On November, 6, 1945 the People's Council of Transcarpathian Ukraine adopted a resolution about formation of the Central State Historical Archives of Transcarpathian Ukraine and unification of the archives.
 It was created on the basis of former Committee Archives and documents, which were accumulated in various institutions of Transcarpathia.
 After the formation of Transcarpathian Oblast as the part of Ukraine in 1946, the archives got the name Oblast State Archives of Transcarpathia.
 From 1945 till 1954 the archive was located in Uzhhorod and in 1953 it was moved to the town of Berehovo, where the documents from the period from XIV century till 1945 are gathered.
 In 1989 it has got the name Transcarpathian Oblast State Archives.
 In 1991 the documents and premises of the Party archives of Transcarpathian Oblast Committee of the Communist Party of Ukraine were given to the archives.

 Archive holds documents from the Transcarpatian area from the end of XIV century until the present dates.
-Documents from the period 1945 are located in the second branch of the archive, in Berehovo, documents from the Post Second World War period are located in Uzhhorod.
+Documents from the period before 1945 are located in the second branch of the archive, in Berehovo, documents from the post World War II period are located in Uzhhorod.

 Archive is operating on the basis of the Law of Ukrainian Republic "On National Archival Fond and Archival Instititions" from 1994, Nr.
 15, p.
 86; and ammendments from: 1996, N 3, p.
 11; 1997, Nr 8., p.
 62

 As well as other goverenment and local laws and regulations.
 All of them are available online at: